greg-argulla/ultimate-story-extension/public/store.md

 **Support**

-If you need support for this extension you can reach me in discord Alyx (username: alyx323)
+If you need support for this extension you can reach me in discord Alyx (username: alyx323) Special thanks to kirachi and xio for testing!